Larawiz/docs/docs/model-columns/indexes.md

 ## Composite Indexes

-For [Custom Models](../model.md#custom-model), additional and personalized indexes can be declared under the `indexes` key.
+For [Custom Models](../model.md#custom-model), additional and personalized indexes can be declared under the `indexes` key, even for `belongsTo` relations that may be costly for your table without an index.

 Set one or many indexes with a custom name (especially if your SQL engine doesn't support large-named indexes) using a list.
 If you also want to name the index yourself, use `name:{index_name}` .